sunpech/sunpech.github.io/_posts/2016-05-29-xmen-apocalypse.md

 ## Epic History X-Men

-If you want to understand and appreciate the history of the X-Men more, check out the video documentary series by [Comicbookgirl 19](https://vimeo.com/comicbookgirl19).
-Volume 3 should be out very soon by the time this blog post is published.
+If you want to understand and appreciate the history of the X-Men more, check out the video documentary series by [Comicbookgirl 19](https://vimeo.com/comicbookgirl19). ~~Volume 3 should be out very soon by the time this blog post is published.~~

+**Update**: Volume 3 is available for purchase here: [Epic History X-Men, Volume 3: The Dark Phoenix Saga](https://vimeo.com/ondemand/epichistoryxmen/168612048)

 ### Volume 1: The 60s Era
 <div class="video-container">